-- 1. National Technical Committee - 2.
-Safety Committee
+- 1. National Technical Committee

+- 2. Safety Committee

 - 3. CIS Support

 - 4. IT Committee

 - 5. Assessment Advisors

-- 6. Disciplinary Committee of the National Technical Committee
+- 6. Volunteer Coordinator

 3.1 National Technical Committees

 The NTC serves as operational and advisory committee to the NSEC.
 There is one committee per skill area.
 The purpose of the committees is to formalize the development process, which will ensure a positive experience for competitors, instructors and judges.
 The committees provide each MO with a voice in the development of the SCNC criteria.
 This allows for the standardization of the SCNC contest descriptions, projects and judging criteria.